Welcome to Katie's Purple Toes & Hair for Daddy Campaign !!!

 Thank you for visiting Katie's Purple Toes & Hair for Daddy Campaign !!!
 And thanks to all of our wonderful family and friends for your generous support every year.
 You help make us one of the top 10 fundraising Strollathon teams in the nation every year.
 We are honored to have your support!

-We are going to try and do it again this year for the 10th Annual Florida Strollathon, Rettsyndrome.org’s signature fundraising and awareness event to raise money for essential research of effective treatments and to find a cure for Rett syndrome.
-We have nevder reached $25,000 but with your help we will.
-This year’s event will be held Saturday, November 2nd, 2019, at the Space Coast Field of Dreams in West Melbourne, FL.
+We are going to try and do it again this year for the 12th Annual Florida Strollathon, Rettsyndrome.org’s signature fundraising and awareness event to raise money for essential research of effective treatments and to find a cure for Rett syndrome.
+We have never reached $30,000 but with your help we will !
+We came close last year.
+This year’s event will be held Saturday, October 31st, 2020 in the safety of your home with your angels, family and bubble friends!

 Below dad tell you his story.
 This is mine!
 I am Lily's little sister and I love her.
 She is the sweets girl in the whole world my best friend and the Rett Monster does not stop us from having fun!
 I am driving now so we can go places together without mom and Dad.
 Since 2014 dad has been letting me paint his toes purple if a reached a certin goal and then we added dying his hair a couple of years ago.